 If you host a tasting, for example, people can sample the products that your coffee shop is selling.
 Offer a discount on the sampled flavor or, if it’s a limited-edition type, hand out coupons customers can use if they return to the shop after your event.

-Promote the event by creating social media ads that target those who live in your area.
-You can run a Facebook ad, for instance, aimed at people living in your city who love coffee.
+Promote the event using effective event marketing strategies and run a Facebook ad, for instance, aimed at people living in your city who love coffee.

 4. Create hyper-local ads